 TeraGo's authorized share capital consists of an unlimited number of Common Shares, an unlimited number of Class A Non-Voting Shares and two Class B Shares.
-A detailed description of the rights, privileges, restrictions and conditions attached to the authorized shares is included in the Company's 2020 Annual Information Form, a copy of which can be found on SEDAR at www.sedar.com.
+A detailed description of the rights, privileges, restrictions and conditions attached to the authorized shares is included in the Company's 2021 Annual Information Form, a copy of which can be found on SEDAR at www.sedar.com.

-As of February 17, 2021, there were 16,762 thousand Common Shares issued and outstanding.
-In addition, as of February 17, 2021 there were 389 thousand Common Shares issuable upon exercise of TeraGo stock options, 110 thousand Common Shares issuable upon vesting of restricted share units, and 28 thousand Common Shares issuable upon vesting of performance share units.
+As of December 31, 2021, there were 19.7 million Common Shares issued and outstanding.
+In addition, as of December 31, 2021 there were 323 thousand Common Shares issuable upon exercise of TeraGo stock options, 67 thousand Common Shares issuable upon vesting of restricted share units, 37 thousand Common Shares issuable upon vesting of performance share units and 1.4 million Common Shares issuable upon exercise of warrants which were issued to certain institutional investors pursuant to the Private Placement.